zeeshank1/git-advanced-techniques/commands.md

 Change the commit message of the last commit: git commit --amend -m "New commit message"

 Undo the last commit but keep changes: git reset --soft HEAD~1

+Patch Management
+Create a patch from a commit:
+git format-patch -1 <commit-hash>

+Apply a patch:
+git apply <patch-file>